-As 2016 draws to a close, 12 Buckets will farewell a number of students as they graduate from primary school and head to high school.
+At the end of each year, 12 Buckets farewell a number of students as they graduate from primary school and head to high school.

-Another new initiative is our Young Ambassador program and it's our great delight to introduce one of our inaugural ambassadors, Indiana.
+It's our dream that instead of saying goodbye, we'll be able to continue walking alongside students through their teenage years.
+One way we can do this is through our Young Ambassador program, and it's our great delight to introduce one of our inaugural ambassadors, Indiana.

 Indiana is an intelligent, spirited girl who loves animals, particularly her dog, Hunter, hanging out with friends and playing basketball.
 Now in her final year of primary school, she is a student councillor and dreams of being a vet or a lawyer one day.